sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.2.16

+* Handle a race condition in the filesystem cache store when a cache entry becomes invalidated.

 ## 3.2.15

 * Support `&.foo` when the parent selector has a newline followed by a comma.